 by Mike Ratliff

-Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.
-For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled.
-Whosoever therefore shall break one of these least commandments, and shall teach men so, he shall be called the least in the kingdom of heaven: but whosoever shall do and teach them, the same shall be called great in the kingdom of heaven.
-For I say unto you, That except your righteousness shall exceed the righteousness of the scribes and Pharisees, ye shall in no case enter into the kingdom of heaven.
-(Matthew 5:17-20 KJV)
+17 Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.
+18 For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled.
+19 Whosoever therefore shall break one of these least commandments, and shall teach men so, he shall be called the least in the kingdom of heaven: but whosoever shall do and teach them, the same shall be called great in the kingdom of heaven.
+20 For I say unto you, That except your righteousness shall exceed the righteousness of the scribes and Pharisees, ye shall in no case enter into the kingdom of heaven.
+Matthew 5:17-20 (KJV)

 Here is Matthew 5:18 from the Greek text, “ἀμὴν γὰρ λέγω ὑμῖν, ἕως ἂν παρέλθῃ ὁ οὐρανὸς καὶ ἡ γῆ, ἰῶτα ἓν ἢ μία κεραία οὐ μὴ παρέλθῃ ἀπὸ τοῦ νόμου ἕως ἂν πάντα γένηται.”
-Here is my personal translation, “Amen for I say to you, until – might pass away the heaven and the land, jot one or one tittle not not might go along from the law, until – all might be fulfilled.”
-We will concentrate on the two words translated as “jot” (ἰῶτα) or iota and “tittle” (κεραία) or keraia.
+Here is my personal translation, “For truly I say to you, “Until Heaven and Earth may pass away, not one jot or one tittle may in no way pass from the law until everything takes place.”
+We will concentrate on the two words translated as “jot” ἰῶτα (iota) and “tittle” κεραία (keraia).
 The word ἰῶτα refers to the Hebrew letter yod, the smallest letter in the Hebrew alphabet.
 The Lord Jesus is saying that not even the smallest letter of God’s Word will pass away until all of it is fulfilled.
-Even smaller though is the “tittle” or κεραία, which comes from the word κέρας or keras which was used to refer to the horn of an animal and the projections on altars.
+Even smaller though is the “tittle” or κεραία, which comes from the word κέρας (keras) which was used to refer to the horn of an animal and the projections on altars.
 It was used in reference back to the Hebrew Alphabet to refer to the small lines or projections on Hebrew letters that would change the entire meaning of words.

 Therefore, our Lord is saying that not only is every letter and every word important, but so is every little stroke of the pen.
 Not one stroke of the pen will “pass away,” that is, vanish or perish.
 There is nothing wrong with textual criticism of the Greek and Hebrew texts.
 That is what we are doing here on a small scale.
 However, there is something called “higher criticism” that is the tool of liberal theologians to attack the Word of God in every way possible to deny its authority and inspiration.
 However, it is texts like Matthew 5:18 that are the final nail in their coffin.